My Age — and Gender — Led to Misdiagnosis

 She asked me what I did for a living, and when I told her I was a writer, she had me read from the People magazine on her side table.
 My performance was flawless.
 She disregarded my history of miscarriage, blinding migraines that followed my troubled menstrual cycle, and autoimmune conditions that dogged me daily with pain and fatigue.
 She did, however, run a brain MRI.
 When it came back clear, she declared me dyslexic and sent me home.
-My husband who’s a west vancouver realtor clearly knew something was up and urge me to keep finding help.

 A lifelong love affair with words hadn’t suddenly revealed its true self as dyslexia.
 I didn’t accept the neurologist’s diagnosis at all, yet I didn’t know what else to do.
 Because she was female, I thought she’d be different, that she’d listen more intently and honor my history and symptoms.
 I thought she would help me find answers to counter feelings that my body was attacking my birthright, my creativity, my femininity.
 That she was in the system and guided by a rote flow chart as much as the male doctors before her left me feeling completely invalidated.
 I felt like she hadn’t seen me at all.